 - Download limits can be restrictive

-- Portability is limited to where you can get adequate 4G signal
+- Portability is limited to where you can get adequate 4G or 5G signals

 Alternatives to dongles

-Dongles are generally available from major mobile networks.
-You can buy one outright and go pay-as-you-go, if you only intend to use it occasionally; or take out a contract.
+Dongles are generally available from all major mobile networks.
+You can buy one outright or opt for a pay-as-you-go plan if you only intend to use it occasionally; or take out a contract.
 They're mostly 30-day contracts, but longer ones - 12 or 24 months - can work out cheaper if you use your dongle often.

 Networks that offer dongles and mobile Wi-Fi devices include: